emilygoeres/readmegenerator/OUTPUT_README.md

 ## usage
-For all projects
+cheese
 ## Installation
-NPM I Inquirer
+cheese
 ## Test
-Manueal
+cheese
-If you have any questions regarding this project please reach me at goeres123@hotmail.com
+If you have any questions regarding this project please reach me at cheese